-- GSA is currently updating the building Operations and Maintenance Plan.
+GSA is currently updating the building Operations and Maintenance Plan.
 GSA contractor, Millennium Associates, is performing the work.
-As the plan will require a comprehensive building survey, GSA is coordinating after hours access to agency space for Millennium to collect the required samples.
-The sampling began on November 28, 2016, and will continue through the end of February 2017.
+As the plan will require a comprehensive building survey, GSA is coordinating after-hours access to agency space for Millennium to collect the required samples.
+The sampling began on November 28, 2016, and will continue through the end of March 2017.
 GSA expects the updated Operations and Maintenance Plan to be completed later in 2017.
-For the present time, GSA manages asbestos containing material for the building in accordance with the current building Operations and Maintenance Plan.
+For the present time, GSA manages asbestos-containing material for the building in accordance with the 2005 Building Operations and Maintenance Plan.

-- The Asbestos Stabilization Environmental Study will provide planning, logistics and associated services to define the requirements for a contractor to perform removal of asbestos containing material within the first floor.
+An Asbestos Stabilization Environmental Study will provide planning, logistics and associated services to define the requirements for a contractor to perform removal of asbestos-containing material within the first floor.
 GSA contractor, Tectonics, is the environmental consulting firm performing the study.
-Tectonics’ testing began on November 28, 2016, and was completed on December 12, 2016.
-As part of the study, GSA and Tectonics will set up meetings with agencies on the first floor that will be impacted by this project.
-Discussions will include temporary relocations and swing space options during the phases of the project.
-GSA expects to set up discussions between now and February 2017.
-GSA will keep tenant agencies informed of our progress.
+Tectonics’ testing began on November 28 and was completed December 12, 2016.
+The study is 95% complete and alternatives are currently being reviewed.
+Prior to finalization of the report and the alternatives, GSA and Tectonics will schedule meetings with agencies on the first floor that will be impacted by this project.
+Discussions will include temporary relocations and swing-space options during project phases.
+GSA will keep tenant agencies informed of its progress.

-- GSA is assessing the feasibility of a repair and alteration prospectus project for the long-term resolution of building system upgrades and the remaining asbestos containing material in the building.
-GSA contracted with KMA/HRD to develop a feasibility study in support of the submission of this project.
-The study will assess alternatives and fully develop the scope, schedule and cost of the preferred alternative in support of the planned FY19 funding request.
+GSA is assessing the feasibility of a repair and alteration project for the long-term resolution of building-system upgrades and the remaining asbestos-containing material in the building.
+GSA contracted with KMA/HRD to develop a feasibility study in support of this project.
+The study will assess alternatives and fully develop the scope, schedule and cost of the preferred alternative in support of the planned funding request in FY 2019.

 CURRENT AND FUTURE PLANS